Brett Favre: Mid-career (1998–2002)

 On March 1, 2001, Favre signed a 10-year contract extension worth around $100 million.

 In the regular-season finale of 2001, Favre was the target of minor controversy when, in a game against the New York Giants at Giants Stadium, he was sacked by the Giants defensive end Michael Strahan.
 It was Strahan's lone sack of the game and gave him the NFL's single–season sack record of 22.5, which topped Mark Gastineau's record of 22 set in 1984.
-The controversy (Favre fell over unusually easily) has followed Strahan continuously since he set the record.
+The controversy, which was from Favre falling over unusually easily, has followed Strahan continuously since he set the record.
 Jim Fassel, Strahan's coach in 2001, said that when a respected athlete like Strahan gets close to an all-time record, sometimes opponents want him to break it.

 By the end of his tenth year in the league as a starter, Favre had thrown 287 touchdown passes, which was more than 100 touchdown passes than the second-ranked quarterback over the same time period (Steve Young, 181 touchdown passes), an NFL record for touchdown pass differential.

-Favre and the Packers continued posting positive results through the next few seasons.
+Favre and the Packers continued posting positive results through the next few seasons, making the playoffs in both 2002 and 2003 and finishing with 12–4 and 10–6 records.
+However, they did suffer their first home playoff loss in 2002 at the hands of the Atlanta Falcons, and a heartbreaking playoff loss to the Eagles in 2003.
 Through the 2004 season, the Packers had the longest streak of non-losing seasons (13) in the NFL, despite an 8–8 record under head coach Ray Rhodes, a 9–7 season under head coach Mike Sherman, and no playoff berths in either 1999 or 2000.
 The streak ended in 2005, with the Packers finishing with a 4–12 record.